elliot-100/Spond-classes/README.md

 spond_classes.Group.from_dict()
 ```

-* Then access instance (and child instance) attributes and methods:
+* Then access class instance attributes and methods:

 ```
 Group.uid: str